abertschi/arquillian-extension-aspectj/README.md

         .addWeaveDependency()
         .exportAsString();
 ```
-This will compile-time weave everything in your deployment archive using applicable aspects found in the deployment.
+This compile-time weaves the root archive of your deployment using applicable aspects found within the archive.
-For *WebArchive* or *EnterpriseArchive* deployments, you may select weaving libraries by name.
+For *WebArchive* or *EnterpriseArchive* deployments though, you may select weaving libraries by name:

 ```java
 String json = AspectjDescriptor